home-assistant/developers.home-assistant/docs/frontend_experiment_index.md

   # The name of a view will be used as tab title.
   # Might be used for other things in the future.
 - name: Example
   # Each view can have a different theme applied.
+Theme should be defined in the frontend.
   theme: dark-mode
   # The cards to show on this view.
   cards: